kevinmildau/msFeaST/readme.md

 type R
 type rscript
 ```
 Both should be situated within the conda environment created.
+The safest way to work with msfeast and avoiding path mismatch is to open a new terminal and activate the conda environment immediately.